Healthdirect Free Australian health advice you can count on.

 What are stool changes?

-Normally, stools are soft, sausage-shaped and easy to pass.
+Normally, stools (faeces or poo) are soft, sausage-shaped and easy to pass.
 It should take about a minute to empty your bowel.
+The volume and frequency of bowel movements varies from person to person — from 3 times per day to 3 times per week is normal.

-Changes to take note of might include the time it takes to empty your bowels, seeing blood or worms in your stools, or changes in:
+Changes to be aware of include how long it takes to empty your bowels, seeing blood or worms in your stools, or changes in:

 • colour